vedanshdharwal/vedanshdharwal/README.md

 <!--
 Welcome, following is a summary of me and my interests.
 -->
-I am a Computer Engineering student graduated in 2021, currently working as a **Software Development Engineer** at **Amazon** Along with academics, I am passionate about *Full Stack Development* and have been doing it since my first year of engineering.

-In my bachelor's, I have maintained an overall CGPA of **9**.
-I consider myself a skilled programmer with a good grasp of Data structures and algorithms.
-I have a strong understanding of subjects like Operating Systems, Object-Oriented Programming, Computer Networks, and Database Systems.

-I've worked on a variety of technology and I keep exploring new ones.
-Moreover, I have been doing competitive coding for 2 years.
+With around 3 years of professional experience, I am a **Software Development Engineer** at **Amazon**, specializing in optimizing data processing efficiency and query performance.
+Graduating from the Institute of Engineering and Technology, Indore, with a CGPA of 9.0 in Computer Engineering, I bring a strong academic foundation to my work.
+I possess a diverse skill set and am proficient in AWS services such as S3, EMR, Glue, and Lambda, alongside programming languages like Python, Java, Scala, and JavaScript.
+My expertise extends to web technologies including React, Node.js, and Django, as well as database management systems like MySQL, Firebase, and Oracle.

 Over time I have worked on these technologies :
-  • **Programming languages** - Python, JAVA, Scala, JavaScript, C++
+  • **Programming languages** - Python, Java, Scala, JavaScript
   • **Web Technologies** - React.js, Node.js, Django, HTML CSS, REST APIs
   • **Databases** - MYSQL, MongoDB, Oracle, Google Firebase
   • **Other** - Git, AWS, Salesforce
+  • **Relevant Coursework** - Algorithms and Data Structures, Database Management Systems, Computer Organization and Architecture, Computer Networks, Operating Systems

 <!--
 <img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />